 National Freedom Day (February 1)

-National Freedom Day, celebrated on February 1, marks the anniversary of the signing of the 13th Amendment, which abolished slavery in the United States.
+National Freedom Day, observed on February 1, commemorates the signing of the 13th Amendment, which ended slavery in the United States.

 When is the Holiday?